Sam-Dragon/kafka-producer/kafka.md

 - It follows leader-follower mechanism, there is no single broker who will always be leader.
 Each broker can be leader/follower

 > Consumer
-- The one who consumes an event from broker
+- The one who consumes an event from broker(s) produced by producer
-- It can consume new message or all messages from beginning
+- It can consume latest message or all messages from beginning
+- Messages in single partition is read in order but order b/w partitions is not guaranteed

 # Architecture
 - Generally, we need more than broker.
-It works on leader-follwer server.
+It works on leader-follower server.
 - In case leader goes down, then one of the follower becomes leader and continue to work
 - leader replicates the data into follower servers
 - Every kafka broker can be leader and follower at same time.
 - Each partition is assigned to a broker when topic is created/modified

-# Disadvantages of stopping producers/consumers abruptly
+> Disadvantages of stopping producers/consumers abruptly
 - Avoid losing messages
 - Avoid errors
 - To gracefully shutdown kafka services is by calling kafka-server-stop.bat or kafka-server-stop.sh script

-# Idempotent
-- Producer:
-  - To prevent duplicate messages in the logs on failure of network and retry

-Note:
+<br>Note :
 - Queue is similar to kafka topic but difference is event is not deleted once consumed. it stays on memory till cleaning process in not scheduled
-- Partitions can be increased even after configured but it cannot be decreased
+- Partitions can be increased even after configured, but it cannot be decreased